-The State Government, the regulatory agencies, and the water corporations have primary influence over the performance of the water sector in Western Australia.
+The State Government, regulatory agencies, and water corporations have primary influence over the performance of the water sector in Western Australia.
+Some water services throughout the State are provided by other private sector utilities and service providers.
+This inquiry does not consider these other private utilities and providers.